 F - The Albufeira Bus Terminal is on

 the north edge of town and a mile/1.6km from the beaches etc. If

 you are coming from the Portimão/Lagoa direction (except

-the local GIRO bus for the last leg of the journey, take taxi or
+local GIRO bus for the last leg of the journey (separate ticket

 G – Algarve Shopping (Vale Verde) This

 stop is outside the ‘Algarve Shopping’ mall and close to the

 Albufeira Retail Park.
 It is 4 miles / 6.5 km from Albufeira.

 There is an Albufeira Giro bus (Route 7) once every hour every